Vader Episode I: Shards of the Past

 Vader Episode I: Shards of the Past is a 2018 Star Wars fan film created by Star Wars Theory.
+In the film, Darth Vader fights between losing Padmé and serving the new master who promised to save her.

 On December 20, 2018, a screening was held at the Landmark's Regent Theatre in Los Angeles, CA, and on December 21, 2018, it was released to YouTube.

 As of October 2022, a sequel, Vader Episode II: The Amethyst Blade is in pre-production.
 About six minutes of the episode have been released on YouTube via two cinematic teasers, and the full episode is expected to release within the next couple years with a planned third episode in early development.

 Plot

 The film takes place eight months after Star Wars: Episode III – Revenge of the Sith, and focuses around one of the main villains of the Star Wars saga, Darth Vader.
 Fighting between the loss of Padmé, and the new cursed life he now leads, Vader must do what must be done when a surviving Jedi Master from Order 66 has lured him to the home planet of his late wife's tomb.